Harbin Engineering University

-Harbin Engineering University (HRBEU; 哈尔滨工程大学) is a public science and engineering university in Harbin, Heilongjiang, China.
-It is affiliated with the Ministry of Education, and co-funded by the Ministry of Industry and Information Technology, the Ministry of Education, the Heilongjiang Provincial People's Government, the Harbin Municipal People's Government, and the People's Liberation Army Navy.
-The university is part of the Double First-Class Construction and Project 211.
+Harbin Engineering University (HEU; 哈尔滨工程大学) is a public research university in Harbin, Heilongjiang, China, focused on engineering disciplines including shipbuilding, marine technology, and nuclear applications.
+It is affiliated with the Ministry of Industry and Information Technology (MIIT), and co-funded by the MIIT, the Ministry of Education, the Heilongjiang Provincial People's Government, the Harbin Municipal People's Government, and the People's Liberation Army Navy.
+The university is part of the Double First-Class Construction initiative (with naval architecture and ocean engineering designated for world-class development) and Project 211, and is one of the "Seven Sons of National Defence".